KaterynaSlatina/feedback-server/README.md

 {
 "name": "John Doe",
 "phone": "+1234567890",
-"message": "Hello, I would like to inquire about your services."- }
+"message": "Hello, I would like to inquire about your services."
+}